 Cash includes demand and time deposits.
 Cash equivalents include highly liquid investments having a maturity date of three months or less at the date of purchase.
 Certain donors require cash to be held in segregated bank accounts.
-As of September 30, 2023 and 2022, restricted cash held in segregated bank accounts was \$75,122 and \$60,013, respectively.
+As of September 30, 2024 and 2023, restricted cash held in segregated bank accounts was \$48,595 and \$75,122, respectively.

-Accounts receivable and other assets
+Programs receivable and other assets

-Accounts receivable and other assets consist mainly of program receivables, CRS Collection receivable, bequests, charitable trusts and life insurance policy receivables, trade receivables, prepaid expenses, and advances to subrecipients.
+Programs receivable and other assets consist mainly of programs receivables, CRS Collection receivable, bequests, charitable trusts and life insurance policy receivables, other receivables, prepaid expenses, and advances to subrecipients (See note 4).

-Program receivables represent funds expended and recognized as revenue, but not yet received, on donor agreements for conditional grant programs.
+Programs receivable represent funds expended and recognized as revenue, but not yet received, on donor agreements for conditional grant programs.
 Management has determined that no allowance for doubtful accounts is required for program receivables.

 The CRS collection receivable represents funds recognized as revenue, but still due from USCCB.
 These funds have been collected by USCCB from church collections specifically designated for CRS.
+Management has determined that no allowance for doubtful accounts is required for the CRS collection.

 Bequest receivables are recorded when the will has gone through probate, is declared legally valid, and the interest that CRS has in a decedent's estate are reasonably estimated and assured to be received.
-CRS records the portion of CRS's interest in the estate, discounted at a rate of 7% for 2023 and 2022, to account for additional estate fees and taxes.
+CRS records the portion of CRS's interest in the estate, discounted at a rate of 7% for 2024 and 2023, to account for additional estate fees and taxes.
+Management has determined that no allowance for doubtful accounts is required for bequest receivables.

 Charitable trusts represent the fair value, using present value calculations, of CRS's interest in the donor's trust accounts.
 These trusts are created by donors independently of CRS and are neither in the possession nor under the control of CRS.
 The trusts are administered by outside fiscal agents as designated by the donor.
-CRS records the fair value, using present value of future benefits of the trust assets, discounted at a rate of 6.5% for fiscal years ended September 30, 2023 and 2022.
+CRS records the fair value, using present value of future benefits of the trust assets, discounted at a rate of 6.5% for fiscal years ended September 30, 2024 and 2023.
 CRS is the owner and beneficiary of donated life insurance policies.
 These life insurance policies are recorded at current cash surrender value.
 The charitable trusts and life insurance policies are recognized as revenue when CRS is notified that it has been named as an irrevocable beneficiary.

-Trade receivables are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
-Management determines the allowance for doubtful accounts by using historical experience applied to an aging of the trade receivables.
-Trade receivables are written off when deemed uncollectible.
-Trade receivables are considered to be past due if any portion of the receivable balance is outstanding for more than 90 days.
+Other receivables are carried at original invoice amount less an estimate made for credit losses based on a review of all outstanding amounts on a monthly basis.
+Management determines the credit loss by using historical experience, current economic conditions, and reasonable forecasts.
+Other receivables are written off when deemed uncollectible.
+Other receivables are considered to be past due if any portion of the receivable balance is outstanding for more than 90 days.